-I remember that in the midst of all this Gordon got the go-ahead to train as fullyskilled auto-lathe setter and become like Angus, who was about forty and was a lot older than us others, and old Alec the other machine-setters.
-The main qualification for becoming a setter, really, being only able to endure at least two years of the boring and repetitive shift work and bar-feeding without too much absenteeism - there bieng a very high turnover in bar-feeders at Sun Electrical.
+Also, in the midst of all this going on, Gordon got the go-ahead to train as fully-skilled auto-lathe setter and become like Angus, who was only just about forty I guess but still was a lot older than us others, and old Alec who were only the other machine-setters.
+I mean, the main qualification for becoming a setter, really, is being able to endure at least two years of the boring and repetitive shift work and bar-feeding without too much absenteeism - there being a very high turnover in bar-feeders at Sun Electrical.
 Now I know that Gordon thought about marking this promotion with another celebration, saying he was going to bring in a bottle of Scotch.
 But in the end he didn't because, even if drinking at work's not actually a sackable offence, I guess he was worried that we would think he was being big headed.
 I wouldn't have, but the others would I bet you.
 Work like that, it twists you after a time.

-Anyway, some time passed and autumn had really set in.
+Anyway, by then autumn had set in.
 It was colder, but it brought some relief for me because it meant that I could sleep more easily during the darker days, I mean when I came home off nights.
-And it was nice getting back tired home to bed in the chilly mornings and get in next to the nice warm missus.
+And it was nice getting back tired home to bed in the chilly mornings and get in next to Becks my nice warm missus.
 We all hated the afternoon shift because it starts at two in the afternoon and so work just hangs over you all morning before starting off.
 I am not a drinker but all the others moaned about not having much time after finishing at 10 except for a quick drink in the pub before closing time.
 And when we got back we found our missuses harassed and irritable, knackered and going on about not getting the baby to go down.
 I got home once and there was colic, croup and all the dozens of all those other common torments of the baby which don't take stock of you being a shift-worker.
-But the care of my kid, washing nappies and all the rest of it, well at least I know I couldn't leave it just to the missus: Before the baby when I got home I used to have time to pick out all the brass splinters from my fingers with a pin.
+But the care of my kid, washing nappies and all the rest of it, well at least I know I couldn't leave it just to the missus: Before the baby when I got home I used to have plenty of time to get a pin and pick out all the brass splinters I'd got in my fingers from the lathes.
 Not any more!
-What do they say, in the Dr Spocks'? about oxytocin in both men and women rise when a baby arrives?
+What do they say, about post-natal sympathy in the Dr Spocks'? about oxytocin in men and women when the baby arrives?